-16Figure 4A-16.
+Figure 4A-16.
 Single-Mixer Screw

-The full face of the screw flights are hard surfaced with Colmonoy 56 to improve wear resistance.
+The full face of the screw flights is hard surfaced with Colmonoy 56 to improve wear resistance.

-The Extruder contains 4140HT screws(115mm, 90mm, 75mm, 65mm) with hard chrome plated flow channels and a 17-4PH screw(50mm) made of Stainless steel with hard chrome plated.
+Five Extruders (ø115 mm, ø90 mm, ø75 mm, ø65 mm) contains 4140HT screws with hard chrome plated flow channels; the other Extruder (ø50 mm) contains a 17-4PH screw made of hard chrome-plated stainless steel.

-It is a computational fluid dynamics engineered screw design.
+All screws have a computational fluid dynamics engineered screw design.

-The 32:1 L/D barrier screws are provided with single mixer.
+The 32:1 L/D barrier screw is provided with single mixer.
 The screw surface is highly polished to minimize sticking and stagnation of the polymer and plated with chrome to provide increased corrosion protection.

 Screw Cooling